JordanAdeoye/JordanAdeoye/README.md

 # 💫 About Me:
 <br>🔭 I'm currently working on reconstructing MODIS Land Surface Temperature (LST) imagery by filling missing or low-quality pixels (identified through Quality Assurance flags) using ERA5 skin temperature and 2-metre air temperature as auxiliary inputs.
-My goal is to improve the completeness and reliability of satellite-derived LST data for regional climate and environmental applications.<br><br>👯 I’m looking to collaborate on projects involving geospatial data analysis, machine learning, or predictive modelling for business and environmental challenges.<br><br>🌱 I'm exploring methods for reconstructing and enhancing satellite-based datasets.<br><br>
+My goal is to improve the completeness and reliability of satellite-derived LST data for regional climate and environmental applications.<br><br>

 ## 🌐 Socials: